ampize/docs/content/docs/guides/datamodels.md

 <br>

-A one to many relation between object type A and object type B defines that every instance of A "has many" instances of B. For example every "Author" has many "Posts".
+A one to many relation between object Type A and object Type B defines that every instance of A "has many" instances of B. For example every "Author" has many "Posts".

 <br>

-The target type (Post) has a foreign key property that references the primary key of the declaring type (Author).
+The target Type (Post) has a foreign key property that references the primary key of the declaring Type (Author).

 <br>